volodya-lombrozo/jtcop/docs/articles/jtcop-usage-article.md

   but: <[Complaint$Text@548e6d58]>
 ```

-It is much better, isn't it?
-Of course in the perfect world, we will add more
-information (aka context, that explains initialisation values and gives a clue
-to the developer) to the message, but even now it is much better than the
-previous example, because it is clear
-and human-readable.
+In a perfect world, we'd offer more details — specifically, some context.
+This
+sheds light on initialization values and provides developers with valuable
+hints.
+As it stands, the message is significantly clearer and more approachable
+than what we had before.

-This feature was extremely useful for us, because we don't need to ask the
+This feature has really made a difference for us.
+We no longer need to ask
-developer to add explanatory messages to assertions, like we did it in numerous
+developers to add explanations to their assertions in many PR reviews.
+Now, the
-PR reviews.
-Now we just run jtcop and it will do it for us.
+`jtcop` handles that for us.

 ### Line Hitters